armitageee/faceit-cli/README.md

 ## Player Comparison

-Compare your performance with friends over the last 20 matches!
+Compare your performance with friends over the last 20 matches (configurable via `COMPARISON_MATCHES` environment variable)!
 This feature provides detailed head-to-head statistics to see who's performing better.
+Both players are compared using exactly the same number of recent matches for fair comparison.

 ### ⚔️ How to Use